One More Chance (The Notorious B.I.G. song): Other versions

-"One More Chance / Stay with Me (Remix)" (additional vocals by Faith Evans) – The official remix to the original version.
+"One More Chance / Stay with Me (Remix)" (additional vocals by Faith Evans) is the official remix to the original version.
 The remix has a completely different sound than the original.
 It was produced by Rashad Smith and samples "Stay with Me" by DeBarge.
 Appears on the single and the popular version.
 A music video was made for this song.
 The video was directed by Hype Williams and features appearances by Faith Evans, Total, Luther Campbell, Heavy D, Mary J. Blige, Da Brat, Jermaine Dupri, D-Nice, Patra, Miss Jones, Queen Latifah, Craig Mack, Cypress Hill, Tyson Beckford, Aaliyah, Changing Faces, Kid Capri, Junior M.A.F.I.A., Zhane, and P. Diddy.

 "One More Chance (Hip Hop Remix)" (featuring Total) - Also appears on the single and uses the verses from the "Stay with Me" remix except the beat and chorus is different.
 Also appears on the clean version of Ready to Die (instead of the original).
 Samples Lou Donaldson's "Who's Making Love?".

 "Want That Old Thing Back" (featuring Ja Rule & Ralph Tresvant) - Appears on Greatest Hits and the bonus disc of Duets: The Final Chapter and features a different beat as well as a chorus by Tresvant and a verse by Ja Rule.
 Uses Biggie's verses from the original "One More Chance".

 "Only One Thing" (featuring Lil' Kim) - Appears on Mick Boogie's Unbelievable mixtape and has a chorus and verse by Kim and uses Biggie's first verse from the original "One More Chance".

 "Foolish"/"Unfoolish" - A single by Ashanti.
 The song samples "Stay with Me" by DeBarge so it uses the same beat as the "One More Chance" / "Stay with Me" remix.
 A remix, "Unfoolish", was made which features Biggie's first verse from "Fucking You Tonight" as the third verse.
 "Unfoolish" appears on We Invented the Remix Vol. 1 and Ashanti's debut album.
 The song would later feature R. Kelly on his album Life After Death, which was released after his shooting in 1997.

 "One More Chance / The Legacy (Remix)" (featuring Faith Evans & CJ Wallace (their son)) - The official remix to the "Stay with Me" remix.
 Appears on the soundtrack of Notorious B.I.G.'s biopic Notorious.

 This song played as tribute to Biggie in the Up in Smoke Tour, which was in 2000.
 Snoop Dogg announced that Biggie was his friend and wished the two had a better relationship before he passed.
 Snoop Dogg and Dr. Dre played this song as homage to Biggie.

 "M.V.P" - A single by Big L. This song samples "Stay with Me" by DeBarge and has the same meter and cadence as "One More Chance".
 It was released 2 months earlier and was produced by Lord Finesse.

 Music video

-The music video features cameos by Faith Evans, Heavy D, Total, Luke, D-Nice, Kid Capri, Craig Mack, Aaliyah, Patra, Tyson Beckford, Da Brat, Jermaine Dupri, Changing Faces, Truth Hurts, Zhané, Mary J. Blige and Queen Latifah.
+The music video features cameos by Faith Evans, Heavy D, Total, Luke, D-Nice, Kid Capri, Craig Mack, Aaliyah, Patra, Tyson Beckford, Da Brat, Jermaine Dupri, Changing Faces, Miss Jones, Zhané, Mary J. Blige and Queen Latifah.